vasilakisfil/Introspected-REST/README.md

 #### 10.2.6.
 Descriptions metadata
 For human-targeted information, we could use a custom MicroType that describes each attribute of the response object.
-Note that **this information must not be required to parse the API but to use the API data on our application domain**.
+Note that **this information must not be required to parse and understand the API but to use the API data on our application domain**.
-For instance, understanding that when updating the `email` attribute an email is triggered to inform the user for the change, is not part of the API client responsibility but it's vital for the application developer to understand **how** to use the API.
+For instance, understanding that when updating the `email` attribute an email is triggered to inform the user for the change, is not part of the API client responsibility but it's vital for the application developer to understand **how** to use the API and what to expect from it.

 ```json